Tearsheet

 AI Analysis | Feedback

-Mike Lyons assumed the role of Chief Executive Officer at Fiserv on May 6, 2025.
-Prior to joining Fiserv, he served as President of The PNC Financial Services Group, where he oversaw all lines of business and was involved in strategic acquisitions.
-Earlier in his career, he held various leadership roles at Bank of America, including global head of corporate development and strategic planning, and was responsible for mergers and acquisitions in the private equity business.
-He also worked as a portfolio manager at Maverick Capital, focusing on financial institutions globally.
-Lyons also served as chair of Early Warning Services LLC, the operator of Zelle and PAZE.
+Mike Lyons assumed the role of CEO for Fiserv, Inc. on May 6, 2025, after serving as President and CEO-elect.
+He has a career spanning three decades in the financial services industry.
+Prior to joining Fiserv, he served as President of The PNC Financial Services Group, where he oversaw all lines of business and contributed to strategic acquisitions and the expansion of PNC's national franchise.
+Before that, he held various leadership roles at Bank of America, including global head of corporate development and strategic planning, and led mergers and acquisitions in the private equity business.
+He also served as a portfolio manager at Maverick Capital, investing in financial institutions globally.
+Lyons co-founded Integrated Systems Inc. (INTS) in 1980, which merged with WindRiver Systems and was later acquired by Intel.
+He founded SafeView, Inc. in 2002, a government laboratory spinout focused on anti-terrorist physical security, and served as Chairman until its sale to L3 Harris in 2006.
+Lyons was also a co-founder and General Partner of Zilkha Venture Partners, an early-stage venture capital partnership.
+He has served as chair of the Board of Directors of Early Warning Services, LLC, which operates Zelle and PAZE.

-Guy Chiarello serves as Vice Chairman at Fiserv, focusing on leading the strategy for best-in-class products and technology transformation across the enterprise.
-Before assuming the Vice Chairman role, Chiarello was the Chief Operating Officer at Fiserv, responsible for overseeing technology and operations.
-Prior to the combination of Fiserv and First Data Corporation, he was the President of First Data Corporation.
-His earlier career includes serving as Chief Information Officer (CIO) at JPMorgan Chase & Co. and Morgan Stanley.
+Guy Chiarello serves as Vice Chairman at Fiserv, Inc., where he focuses on leading the strategy to deliver best-in-class products and technology transformation across the enterprise.
+He has been at the forefront of banking, technology, and innovation for over 30 years, having led product development and technology for three Fortune 500 companies.
+Prior to his current role, Chiarello served as Chief Operating Officer and Chief Administrative Officer at Fiserv.
+Before the combination of Fiserv and First Data Corporation, he was the President of First Data Corporation.
+His previous experience also includes serving as Chief Information Officer (CIO) at JPMorgan Chase & Co. and as CIO of Morgan Stanley.

 AI Analysis | Feedback